 What meals and snacks should you be eating when thinking about a high fibre, low sugar diet?
 Are you stuck for ideas?
 With the latest government guidelines suggesting we should be aiming to eat 30g of fibre per day and less than 5% of our total energy as sugar, then how do we do this?
-In this post we take a look at the foods we have suggested and how to use the shopping list once you are back home and have unpacked everything.
+In this post, we take a look at what a healthy high fibre, low sugar diet looks like and offer suggestions on how to incorporate them into your healthy diet.
 Your meals should comprise of plenty of vegetables / salad / fruit and a portion of starchy carbohydrate and lean protein with each meal.
 The new ‘Eat Well Plate’ guides us to what we should be eating and in what quantities.

 This information is for the general population, but may not be suitable for everyone and may need to be tailored to your own needs if you require a specific therapeutic diet (for example diabetes, coeliac disease, metabolic disorders, bowel problems).
 If you require further advice contact a dietitian.

 When increasing the fibre content of your diet, do it slowly a little each day and remember to ensure you are drinking enough fluid.
 This will help prevent your from getting tummy problems and let your gut get used to the extra fibre.

 This is not an exclusive list and I am sure you be able to think of other higher fibre, low sugar foods and meals!
 Here are my meal ideas and top tips for a healthy diet and increasing your fibre.